nnellans/bash-guide/README.md

 # method 1: run command1 first and "pipe" its output into command2's standard input
 command1 | command2

-# method 2: take the contents of file.txt and feed it into command1's standard input
+# method 2a: take the contents of file.txt and feed it into command1's standard input
 command1 < file.txt

+# method 2b: process substitution, represented by <(command)
+# creates a "file" from command2's output, and feeds the "file" into command1's input
+command1 < <(command2)

 # method 3a: "Here Document": feed a whole body of text into command1's standard input
 # the "token" should not be found anywhere else in the body of text